antopalla02/SE4A_LucaOlmo_AntonioPalladino_FrancescaPensotti/RASD/RASD.md

 - **[5]** E. Gamma, R. Helm, R. Johnson, and J. Vlissides, *Design Patterns: Elements of Reusable Object-Oriented Software*.
 Addison-Wesley, 1994. — Source for the *Strategy* and *Observer* patterns referenced by R26 and by Sec.
 3.1.
 - **[6]** M. Fowler, *Patterns of Enterprise Application Architecture*.
 Addison-Wesley, 2002. — Source for the *Repository* pattern that will be used in Deliverable 2 and that motivates the data-access boundary mentioned in Sec.
 2.6.2.
 - **[7]** M. Camilli, *Software Engineering for Automation — Project Guideline, A.Y.
 2024-2025*.
 Politecnico di Milano, 2024. — Source for the structure of this document and the deliverables that follow.
-- **[8]** M. Camilli, *Software Engineering for Automation — Course Slides: Requirements Engineering (SE4A_06_RE); Object Orientation I–II (SE4A_03/04_OO)*.
-Politecnico di Milano, A.Y.
-2024–2025. — Source for the functional/non-functional/constraint taxonomy and the verifiability criterion applied throughout Sec.
-2.4–2.6, and for the UML notation choices (association class, composition, roles) applied to the domain model of Sec.
-2.2.